-Hi, since I record metal shows I am in the position were I need to demux the MP4 files, so I can edit the audio part.
+Hi, since I record metal shows I am in the position where I need to demux the MP4 files, so I can edit the audio part.
 The problem I have is that this MP4 format (xvcs hd - sony ax53) is not accepted by any program except My MP4Box GUI 0.6.0.6, that does the demux part, but can't mux it back!
 Is there a program that does that? - A user from Sony Community

 To put it simply, demuxing MP4 simply means extract the audio or subtitle track from the MP4 file.
 Mostly, it is just about the audio track.
 So people can edit the audio track individually, only save the audio track for sharing, or more purposes.